Xromi 100 mg/ml oral solution

 The posology should be based on the patient's body weight (kg).

-The usual starting dose of hydroxycarbamide is 15 mg/kg/day and usual maintenance dose is between 20-25 mg/kg/day.
+The usual starting dose of hydroxycarbamide is 15 mg/kg/day and the usual maintenance dose is between 20-25 mg/kg/day.
 The maximum dose is 35 mg/kg/day.
 Full blood cell count with white cell differential and reticulocyte count should be monitored once a month for the first 2 months following treatment initiation.

-A target absolute neutrophil count 1,500 – 4,000 /μ L should be aimed for, whilst maintaining platelet count > 80,000/μ L. If neutropenia or thrombocytopenia occurs, hydroxycarbamide dosing should be temporarily withheld and full blood cell count with white cell differential should be monitored weekly.
+A target absolute neutrophil count 1,500 – 4,000 / μ L should be aimed for, whilst maintaining platelet count > 80,000/ μ L. If neutropenia or thrombocytopenia occurs, hydroxycarbamide dosing should be temporarily withheld and full blood cell count with white cell differential should be monitored weekly.
 When blood counts have recovered, hydroxycarbamide should be reinstated at a dose 5 mg/kg/day lower than the dose given before onset of cytopenias.

 If dose escalation is warranted based on clinical and laboratory findings, the following steps should be taken:

-Dose to be increased by 5 mg/kg/day increments every 8 weeks
+• Dose to be increased by 5 mg/kg/day increments every 8 weeks.

-Increases in dose to be continued until mild myelosuppression (absolute neutrophil count1,500/ μ L to 4,000/ μ L) is achieved, up to a maximum of 35 mg/kg/day.
+• Increases in dose to be continued until mild myelosuppression (absolute neutrophil count1,500/ μ L to 4,000/ μ L) is achieved, up to a maximum of 35 mg/kg/day.

-Full blood cell count with white cell differential and reticulocyte count to be monitored at least every 4 weeks when adjusting dosage.
+• Full blood cell count with white cell differential and reticulocyte count to be monitored at least every 4 weeks when adjusting dosage.

 Once a maximum tolerated dose is established, laboratory safety monitoring should include full blood cell count with white cell differential, reticulocyte count, and platelet count every 2-3 months.